dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 There are restrictions on what may change when refining an iterator.
 In particular, no new decreases clause may be added
-even if if is the same as or implied by the base declaration's decreases clause.
+even if it is the same as or implied by the base declaration's decreases clause.

 ## **Error: a const declaration (_name_) in a refining class (_class_) must replace a const in the refinement base** {#ref_const_must_refine_const}